hsaturn/TinyMqtt/README.md

 TinyMqtt is a small, fast and capable Mqtt Broker and Client for Esp8266 / Esp32 / Esp WROOM

+This is an older version (the latest one from the Arduino library manager) modified to allow usage with a W5500 LAN adapter.

 ### Statuses of all unit tests of TinyMqtt and its dependencies

 | Project     | Unit tests result |